 Through business recruitment, retention and expansion, international trade and tourism, as well as the arts, film and music industries, the department under Chris’ leadership helped facilitate 1,069 projects across the state that represent approximately $14.4 billion in investment and the creation of more than 84,000 jobs.
 In 2015, the Georgia agency was recognized as the top economic development agency in the country.

 Soon after he began his term as Georgia’s attorney general in November 2016, Carr was appointed to the National Association of Attorneys General’s Human Trafficking and Substance Abuse Committees.
 Since 2011, Carr has served on Georgia’s Judicial Nominating Commission, the body charged with recommending candidates to the Governor to fill judicial vacancies.
-He is also on the Board of Advisors for the Atlanta Lawyers Division of the Federalist Society for Law and Public Policy Studies.
+He is also on the Board of Advisors for the Atlanta Lawyers Chapter of the Federalist Society for Law and Public Policy Studies.

 Carr began his legal career with Alston & Bird LLP in Atlanta.